 The MFC-9130CW produced average quality graphics and photos in our testing.
 It scored a 5 in this test, which had scores between 2 and 7.
 It had some noticeable pixelation in simple graphics, but not to a distracting degree.
 In general, lines and bars in graphs had clean edges and bold, solid colors.
 Photos were also noticeably pixelated, but of a good enough quality and color composition to not be jarring when mixed into a text document.
 If you're biggest concern is graphics quality then the MFC-9130CW isn't for you, but most users will be satisfied on this front.

 Besides the lack of duplex printing, speed is the main weak point of the MFC-9130CW.
 It scored a 5 in this test, putting it close to the bottom in a metric that had scores ranging from 2 to 9.
 In the cornerstone single sided text page test it clocked a speed of 11 pages per minute, which was well behind the top speed of 25 pages per minute.
-It also took a full 2 minutes to print a full page photograph.
+Printing an 8" x 10" photograph took roughly 2 minutes.
 As mentioned above, it does not print double sided, so we can't measure its speed in that capacity.
 This is definitely not the model for you if you value quickness.

 If you can get over the MFC-9130CW's lack of duplex printing and fairly slow print speeds, it is a decent choice for those looking for a fully featured all-in-one at reasonable price.